-The Fall Fish Festival, held each October at the Taylor Creek Visitors' Center (see map, below), focuses on a variety of fish species that live in Lake Tahoe and its rivers.
+The Fall Fish Festival, on October 7 and 8, 2017, at the Taylor Creek Visitors' Center (see map, below), focuses on a variety of fish species that live in Lake Tahoe and its rivers.
 In addition to the Kokanee, these species include the federally threatened Lahontan cutthroat trout and little-know smaller fish, such as speckled dace.

 The visitor center is located three miles north of South Lake Tahoe on Highway 89.
 Join the fun and participate in this free family event which has become one of the most fascinating educational and wildlife viewing events in Northern California.